 - continuing education for professionals to increase knowledge in working effectively with people of all ages with developmental disabilities and their families.

-KU LEAP - The goal of the University of Kansas Preparing Leaders to Create Ambitious Educational Programs for Students with Severe Disabilities: Beyond De Minimis (KU LEAP) program is to prepare four doctoral level scholars who are well qualified for, and can act effectively in, leadership positions in universities in (a) teacher education, (b) research, and (c) service, with specific expertise in the field of special education for students with severe disabilities.
+The goal of the University of Kansas Preparing Leaders to Create Ambitious Educational Programs for Students with Severe Disabilities: Beyond De Minimis, or KU LEAP (PDF), is to prepare four doctoral level scholars who are well qualified for, and can act effectively in, leadership positions in universities in (a) teacher education, (b) research, and (c) service, with specific expertise in the field of special education for students with severe disabilities.

-KU ACCESS - The goal of the University of Kansas Access, College, Career, and Extensive and Significant Supports (KU ACCESS) program is to prepare a cadre of five doctoral level scholars who are well qualified for, and can act effectively in leadership positions in universities in (a) teacher education, (b) research, and (c) service, with specific expertise in the field of secondary education for students with severe disabilities.
+The goal of the University of Kansas Access, College, Career, and Extensive and Significant Supports, (KU ACCESS) program is to prepare a cadre of five doctoral level scholars who are well qualified for, and can act effectively in leadership positions in universities in (a) teacher education, (b) research, and (c) service, with specific expertise in the field of secondary education for students with severe disabilities.

-KU LEND - The KU Leadership Education in Neurodevelopmental and related Disabilities (LEND) training provides graduate and post-graduate level professionals from a variety of disciplines the necessary preparation for becoming future leaders in the field of Developmental disabilities for the improvement of the health of infants, children, and adolescents with disabilities.
+KU Leadership Education in Neurodevelopmental and related Disabilities (LEND) training provides graduate and post-graduate level professionals from a variety of disciplines the necessary preparation for becoming future leaders in the field of Developmental Disabilities for the improvement of the health of infants, children, and adolescents with disabilities.
 The program serves graduate, post-doctoral, continuing education healthcare professionals, and family members of children with disabilities.
 Trainees participate in 12 areas of leadership competency ensuring a high level of interdisciplinary clinical competence in providing health and related services for children with neurodevelopmental disabilities and their families.